T3kan0/Light_Curve_Temp_Profile/README.md

 ### About the Data
 The data used here was obtained from the ***Fermi*** Large Area Telescope (LAT) made available to the research public on https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/.
-The data comprise of gamma-ray (0.1-300 GeV) flux and photon energies from the blazar 3C 279, between February 16 and April 22, 2017.
+The data comprise of gamma-ray (0.1-300 GeV) integral flux and photon energies from the blazar 3C 279, between February 16 and April 22, 2017.

 ### Code Output